MicrosoftDocs/sdk-api/sdk-api-src/content/apiquery2/nf-apiquery2-isapisetimplemented.md

+On OneCore, APIs are organized into functional groups called API sets.
+Depending on applicability, a given API set may be unavailable on the target platform.

-When writing code that targets OneCore platforms, you can only call the subset of APIs that is available on OneCore.
-If your code calls APIs that are not available on OneCore, you may see ApiValidator errors during compilation, and then at runtime your code may not behave as expected.
+When writing code that targets OneCore and Desktop platforms,  you may see ApiValidator errors during compilation if your code calls APIs from API sets not present on the computer.

-   To fix this problem, you can wrap the API call in <b>IsApiSetImplemented</b>.
-For more information and examples of usage, see <a href="https://docs.microsoft.com/windows-hardware/drivers/develop/building-for-onecore">Building for OneCore</a>.
+To fix this problem, wrap the API call in <b>IsApiSetImplemented</b>.
+This function tests at runtime if the specified API set is present on the target platform.

+To determine the API set for a given API, find the API name on the <a href="https://docs.microsoft.com/windows/desktop/apiindex/umbrella-lib-onecoreuap">OneCoreUap umbrella library</a> page and remove the <code>.dll</code> suffix from the requirements entry.

 By making use of <b>IsApiSetImplemented</b>, you can target OneCore and Desktop systems with a single binary.